KMArtwork/CSS-Notes/README.md

 ```
 In the example above, the align-items property is set to baseline.
 This means that the baseline of the content of each item will be aligned.
 Below are some common values used for the `align-items` property:

-+``flex-start`` : all elements will be positioned at the top of the parent container.
+- `flex-start` : all elements will be positioned at the top of the parent container.
-+``flex-end`` : all elements will be positioned at the bottom of the parent container.
+- `flex-end` : all elements will be positioned at the bottom of the parent container.
-+``center`` : the center of all elements will be positioned halfway between the top and bottom of the parent container.
+- `center` : the center of all elements will be positioned halfway between the top and bottom of the parent container.
-+``baseline`` : the bottom of the content of all items will be aligned with each other.
+- `baseline` : the bottom of the content of all items will be aligned with each other.
-+``stretch`` : if possible, the items will stretch from top to bottom of the container (this is the default value; elements with a specified height will not stretch; elements with a minimum height or no height specified will stretch).
+- `stretch` : if possible, the items will stretch from top to bottom of the container (this is the default value; elements with a specified height will not stretch; elements with a minimum height or no height specified will stretch).

 These values tell the elements how to behave along the *cross axis* of the parent container, which stretches from top to bottom.

-You might be unfamiliar with the min-height and max-height properties, but you have used height and width before. min-height, max-height, min-width, and max-width are properties that ensure an element is at least a certain size or at most a certain size, but we will cover that a bit further ahead.
+You might be unfamiliar with the `min-height` and `max-height` properties, but you have used `height` and `width` before. `min-height`, `max-height`, `min-width`, and `max-width` are properties that ensure an element is at least a certain size or at most a certain size, but we will cover that a bit further ahead.

 ## flex-grow